Skjold Class Missile Fast Patrol Boats, Norway

 The ship's configuration uses an air cushion catamaran (ACC) design, which is an advanced variant of surface effect ship (SES) technology.

-VT Maritime Dynamics provides the vessel's stabilisation systems, including a ride control system that monitors and regulates the pressure of the air cushion by controlling vent valves and a stern fan system that controls the stern seal pressure.
+VT Maritime Dynamics provides the vessel’s stabilisation systems, including a ride control system which monitors and regulates the pressure of the air cushion by controlling vent valves and a stern fan system that controls the stern seal pressure.
 The elevated position of the magnetic components reduces the magnetic signature.

 The combination of the twin hull and water jet propulsion provides very high and very responsive manoeuvrability.
 Vital systems have been duplicated for enhanced survivability and the ship remains operational with one engine room set lost.